 National Insurance

 National Insurance (NI) will need to be paid if you earn a salary over the Primary Threshold of £12,570 a year, which is £1,048 per month or £242 a week.
-These figures are from the 6 April 2023 to the 5th April 2024 tax year.
+These figures apply to the current tax year, running from 6 April 2024 to 5 April 2025.
+The threshold is frozen at this level until 2028.

 The advantage of running a limited company with a service like Crunch is that we ensure you pay yourself in the most tax-efficient way possible – via a combination of dividends and salary – so that you don’t overstep the NI threshold.

-If you pay yourself above the NI Primary Threshold, you will have to pay Employee’s NI.
-If you pay yourself (or any employees or other directors) over the Secondary Threshold which is set at £9,100 a year for the 2023/24 tax year (£758 per month, or £175 per week) then your company will have to pay Employer’s NI.
+If you pay yourself above the NI Primary Threshold, which is set at £12,570 a year for the 2023/24 and 2024/25 tax years, you will have to pay Employee’s NI.
+If you pay yourself (or any employees or other directors) over the Secondary Threshold, which is set at £9,100 a year for the same period (£758 per month, or £175 per week), then your company will have to pay Employer’s NI.
+Note that changes announced for the 2025/26 tax year will reduce the Secondary Threshold to £5,000 a year, and the Employer’s NI rate will increase to 15%.

 NI you or your company owe will usually have to be paid on a monthly basis – assuming you run your company payroll monthly.
 You can find out more about NI rates and thresholds in our tax rates and thresholds article.